mileung/react-native-physics/README.md

   }
 ```

+To run the example in this repository, git clone, npm install, and react-native run-ios (or run-android).

 ### Props
 Container

 | Property | type             | default | required |
 |----------|------------------|---------|----------|
 | height   | number           | null    | false    |